Global mobility of expatriates (GLOMO) (H2020 MSCA)

 Content and objectives

-Promoting labour mobility across Europe is a central objective of the Europe 2020 strategy, which aims to tackle increasing shortages in labour and skills throughout the EU.
-Cross-border labour mobility is expected to benefit individual citizens, employers and the aggregate economy.
-The Marie Skłodowska-Curie program ‘Global mobility of employees’ (GLOMO) is an international research project coordinated in Bamberg and is part of the Horizon 2020 research and innovation programme.
-It will see eight partners from across Europe generate knowledge about the global mobility phenomenon of highly skilled migrants.
+Promoting labour mobility across Europe is a central objective of the Europe 2020 Strategy and it aims to tackle increasing labour and skill shortages in the EU.
+Cross-border labour mobility is expected to benefit both individual citizens, employers and the aggregate economy.
+In addition, intra-EU mobility is a means to foster European integration.

-- Systematically generate knowledge about the mobility phenomenon at the individual, organisational and macro level and its career implications (success factors, effects and added value).
+(a) to systematically generate knowledge about the mobility phenomenon and its implications (success factors, effects and added value);

-- Suggest relevant implications for individuals, organisations and European societies and economies.
+(c) to suggest relevant implications for individuals, organisations, the European societies and economies.

 Social relevance and application of results